digital-work-lab/open-source-project/01-topics.md

 **Code: Functionality**

-- Correct implemention of the specified features and functionalities, validating input parameters, and handling edge cases.
+- Correct implemention of the specified features in a CLI interface, which validates input parameters.
 - Unit tests covering critical parts of the code.

 **Code: Quality**

-- Adherence to Python coding standards, as suggested by pylint and the pre-commit hoooks defined in the repository.
+- Adherence to Python coding standards, as defined in the pre-commit hoooks defined in the repository.
 - Documentation, with detailed docstrings for all functions and classes, and a README explaining the setup, and usage.
 - Code structure and readability.